-Why Should I Hire a General Contractor?
+Should I Hire a Remodeling General Contractor?

-If your remodeling project requires substantial framing and structural modifications and if asked by the city or architect, an engineer can design a structure to hold new roof loads and calculate needed stress loads for any structure you are working with.
+If your residential construction project requires substantial framing and structural modifications and if asked by the city or architect, an engineer can design a structure to hold new roof loads and calculate needed stress loads for any structure you are working with.
 A good engineer will find solutions and back it up with his certification and stamp.

 I have seen cases where the engineer over calculated and ordered a 2nd floor of a home to hold the weight of a semi truck which was not explained easily to the customer upon final inspection.
-But a good general contractor will have years of experience working with engineers and will know the engineer’s experience and only call them in if they are required or can save or add value to the remodeling or renovation project.
+But a good remodeling general contractor will have years of experience working with engineers and will know the engineer’s experience and only call them in if they are required or can save or add value to the remodeling or renovation project.

-Remodeling Architects and Designers
+Construction Architects and Designers

 Gather and Evaluate Bids

 Every reputable general contractor has a network of trusted crews that allows the general contractor to gather accurate bids quickly.
-If you act as your own general contractor, accomplishing the same thing will require more time and effort.
+If you act as your own residential general contractor, accomplishing the same thing will require more time and effort.
 For every trade; framing, electrical, foundation, plumbing, etc you’ll need to get bids.

 If one crew shows you a different way of doing something, you’ll need to communicate that to all the other crews and have them re bid the remodel so that all the estimates are the same and lastly you’ll need to know the products and techniques used by each crew to determine if all are of equal or greater quality and value.

-Running the Remodeling Crews
+Running the Construction Crews

 Coordinating a remodeling project with the busy schedules of multiple crews is a challenge to most homeowner’s.
-When a general contractor is on the job his crews are willing to commit to tight schedules.
+When a remodeling general contractor is on the job his crews are willing to commit to tight schedules.
 If an inexperienced homeowner is managing, however, those crews will often request more time, which can add weeks to the completion date of your project.